aeye-lab/pymovements/CONTRIBUTING.md

 ### Continuous Integration

-Linting, tests and the documentation are all additionally checked using a Github Actions workflow which executes the appropriate tox environments.
+Tests, code style and documentation are all additionally checked using a GitHub Actions workflow which executes the appropriate tox environments.
+Merging of Pull requests will not be possible until all checks pass.

 ## Core Developer Guidelines